-HEARD the sad, sweet song of a bird, and the music seemed at once to soothe and sadden my heart; seemed at once to southe and sadden my heart, I heard the moan of the sea, when its waves lashed the shore as if in an agony of discontent; I heard the laugh of a child, as its frail little body bent over a whirring machine.
-That was saddest of all. -Gladys V Lamb.
+HEARD the sad, sweet song of a bird, and the music seemed at once to soothe and sadden my heart; I heard the moan of the sea, when its waves lashed the shore as if in an agony of discontent; I heard the laugh of a child, as its frail little body bent over a whirring machine.
+That was saddest of all.